- Life at Avila

 The Avila University American Red Cross Club is a student organization that focuses directly on the University’s mission of serving the dear neighbor.
 Students contribute to the American Red Cross blood drives in order to serve a constant need for blood donation in the Kansas City region.
 The club also provides community service opportunities that help students involved consider the potential of a future career in health and science.

 Peers Educating Avila About Counseling and Health (PEACH)

-Peers Educating Avila about Counseling and Health (PEACH) is a student driven group that develops and presents a variety of educational programs and activities intended to promote physical and emotional well-being.
-Examples of PEACH program topics are: spring break safety awareness, breast cancer awareness, stress relief events.
-In addition PEACH participates in existing campus activities (i.e. Orientation, Student Organization Fair, Stress Relief Week, Spring Fling, and Wellness Day).
+Peers Educating Avila about Counseling and Health (PEACH) is a student-driven group that develops and presents a variety of educational programs and activities intended to promote physical and emotional well-being.
+Examples of PEACH program topics are: spring break safety awareness, breast cancer awareness, and stress relief events.
+In addition, PEACH participates in existing campus activities (i.e. Orientation, Student Organization Fair, Stress Relief Week, Spring Fling, and Wellness Day).
 The PEACH members meet regularly with the co-advisors to plan events/activities.